-An Iowa (IA) quitclaim deed (sometimes mistakenly referred to as “quit claim deed,” “quit claims deed,” and “quick claim deed”) is used to legally transfer one person’s or entity’s (grantor) interest in real property to another (grantee).
+An Iowa (IA) Quitclaim Deed (sometimes mistakenly referred to as “quit claim deed,” “quit claims deed,” and “quick claim deed”) legally transfers one person’s or entity’s (grantor) interest in real property to another (grantee).

-For example, a seller of commercial or residential real property conveys all interest owned by the seller to the buyer by executing a quitclaim deed.
+A commercial or residential real property seller conveys all interest the seller owns to the buyer by executing a quitclaim deed.

 Important Laws & Requirements

-- Signing: (§ 558.31) A quit claim deed must be signed by the grantor or grantors in front of a notary public.
+Per Iowa Code § 558.31, a quitclaim deed must be signed by the grantor or grantors before a notary public.

-- Recording: To be valid against third parties, the Iowa quitclaim deed, like all deeds, must be recorded at the Office of the County Recorder where the real estate is located.
+To be valid against third parties, the Iowa quitclaim deed, like all deeds, must be recorded at the Office of the County Recorder where the real estate is.

-- Additional Documents: All documents that convey real estate, including the quitclaim deed, must be accompanied by tax form 57-006 (form instructions), unless exempt, and a Groundwater Hazard Statement (and Attachment #1, when necessary) when filing with the County Recorder.
+All documents that convey real estate, including the quitclaim deed, must be accompanied by a Declaration of Value, tax form 57-006 (form instructions), unless exempt, and a Groundwater Hazard Statement (and Attachment #1, when necessary) when filing with the County Recorder.

 How to Write & File a Quitclaim Deed in Iowa

-Step 1: First, download the Iowa quitclaim deed, and fill in the required information as follows.
+First, download the Iowa quitclaim deed, and fill in the required information.

-Step 2: In the top left corner of the document, fill in the document preparer’s name and address next to the designated lines for “address,” “state,” and “zip code.”
+In the top left corner of the document, fill in the document preparer’s name, street address, and phone number.

-Step 3: The mailing address of the person to receive the recorded document from the County Recorder’s office must be filled in next to “After recording Return To” section as prompted.
+Provide the name, mailing address, and phone number of the person who will receive the recorded document from the County Recorder’s office next to the “After recording Return To” section as prompted.

-Step 4: Designate the county of the real property location, the name and address of the grantor, the consideration or value in dollars to be paid to the grantor(s) by the grantee, and the street address and legal description of the property to be transferred, using a separate attachment if the legal description is too long to fit into the allotted space and referring to the attachment in the space for the legal description.
+Also, include the consideration or value in dollars to be paid (if any) to the grantor(s) by the grantee.
+The street address and legal description of the property to be transferred go in this section, using a separate attachment if the legal description is too long to fit into the allotted space and referring to the attachment in the area for the legal description.

-Step 5: Print the names and addresses of the grantor(s) below the signature lines at the bottom of the deed.
+Print the name of the grantor(s) below the signature lines at the bottom of the deed.

-Step 6: The document must be notarized before sending it off to the Iowa County Recorder’s office where the property is located, verifying with that County Recorder the requirements to record the deed in that county, including any fees that must be paid.
-Remember to attach the tax form and the Groundwater Hazard Statement.
+You must notarize the document before sending it off to the Iowa County Recorder’s office where the property is.
+Verify with the County Recorder the requirements to record the deed in that county, including any fees due.